ernest-weirauch/Projekt-indywidualny/README.md

 # RC_Car
-My Arduino project to pass one of the univeristy subjects.
+My Arduino project to pass one of the univeristy subject.
 I am not embedded C programmer so, when I could I used OOP.
 I tried to make code as readable as possible.

 Project consists 2 elements: